abis330/Curious-case-of-intersection-of-Point-Process-and-Machine-Learning/README.md

-# Prediction-of-student-dropout-using-semi-parametric-cum-machine-learning-based-methodologies
+# Curious case of intersection of machine learning and Hawkes Processes
-Figuring out best technique to predict useful churn prediction problems like student drop out from school
+Figuring out best technique to predict useful prediction of type and time of activity in a series of activities

 Research articles and online articles read till now: